 Hidden in the rocks of Joshua Tree is a small pictograph rock shelter called the Cave of the White Orbs.
-In 2021, I had the opportunity to meet up with my friend PB and head out there.
-We’ve both covered a lot of ground in Joshua Tree.
+I was asked not to give directions to this location, but I will give clues when I can.

-It goes without saying that water is important in the desert and in Joshua Tree that is no different.
+It goes without saying that water is vital in the desert, and that is no different in Joshua Tree.
 A rancher by the name of C.O.
 Barker built the dam around 1902 to improve the natural tank here for his cattle.
-Along with the nearby Cow Camp reservoir, it
+Along with the nearby Cow Camp reservoir, the